Credit Cards for Rebuilding Bad Credit

 If you have enough money for a security deposit, then you can get a secured credit card.
 Your deposit could be as low as $49 on the Capital One Secured MasterCard.
 The Discover it Secured Credit Card, which is a rewards secured card, is another great option for rebuilding your credit.

-There are several other good secured credit cards on the market – Walls Fargo Secured Visa Credit Card, the Capital One Secured MasterCard, and the USAA Secured Card are a few examples.
+There are several other good secured credit cards on the market - the Secured Visa from Merrick Bank is one.
 Look for a secured card that reports to the major credit bureaus, has low annual fees, and converts to an unsecured credit card after a period of timely payments.

 Other Credit Card Options